Learn How to Make Apps: 7 FAQs About Becoming a Mobile Applications Developer

 - Between 2016 and 2022, the monthly mobile data traffic of North American smartphones is expected to grow from 5.1 GB per device to 25 GB per device—a five-fold increase.7

 As mobile technology continues to spread, advance, and evolve, it's likely that more and more employers and clients will need qualified app developers.
 Trends such as the Internet of Things and the rise of artificial intelligence (AI) could make mobile app developers even more important and valuable in the coming years.

 These days, it's easy to find an app development course or degree program that can help you become a mobile app developer.
 So why not get started?
 Enter your zip code into the convenient search tool below to find a nearby school right now!

-4 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last visited on October 4, 2018.
+4 Bureau of Labor Statistics, U.S. Department of Labor, Employment Projections, website last visited on November 4, 2019.

 5 Statista, "App Developers—Statistics & Facts," website last visited on November 4, 2019.

 6 App Annie, The State of Mobile 2019, website last visited on November 5, 2019.

 7 Ericsson, Ericsson Mobility Report on the Pulse of the Networked Society, website last visited on November 4, 2019.